sara-nl/clouddocs/TUDelftcourse-20160413/partB.markdown

   * Can you think of (and sketch) the steps that you would need to follow to create a VM running your favourite operating system?
   * Can you find three articles in the HPC Cloud Documentation that show how to install different operating systems from scratch?

+>**Note:**
+>
+>  Play around, make your checks and shut down all the VMs when you are done.
+Your running VMs are consuming quota whether they are doing something useful or are idle.

 ### Next: Extras